 OCC commissioned an ‘independent review’ into LB’s death without involving us or informing us.
 They were made to disclose this document to us in Mar 15.
 It contains numerous inaccuracies and defamatory content and we’re currently seeking legal advice about this.

 The inquest After four pre-inquest reviews, LB’s inquest was held in Oxford 5-15th October in front of a jury.
-The full determination can be read here (neglect and failings) and it emerged during the inquest that a patient had died in the same bath in 2006.
+The full determination can be read here (neglect and failings) and the Prevention of Future Deaths pointlessness here.
+It emerged during the inquest that a patient had died in the same bath in 2006.
 Sloven were aware of this death but failed to disclose it to the police, coroner, HSE or us.
 The inquest proceedings were live tweeted by George Julian and can be read here.